 Yes.
 My personal acronym for W.I.T.C.H. is “Women in Touch Coming Home," because I feel witchcraft is connected intimately with feminism and matriculture and has crucial gifts to offer those of us who identify as women.
 But I also know several male witches, and today’s witchcraft can help bring us home, no matter what our gender, to honor the Divine Feminine inside and around us.

 I have been part of many wonderful women's circles and covens (the difference is that the circles provide spiritual support, while the covens actively make magic together).
 Right now, my primary spiritual community is my online home Poetry Witch Community, open to all who identify as women, at poetrywitch.com.
 I also consider the people who participate in my Magic of Rhythmically Writing retreats and workshops, and who attend my readings and poetry witch ritual performances, to be part of my spiritual community.

 How can I learn more?

 I am currently finishing two books that if all goes well will be published soon and will fully share the fruits of my lifelong witchly journey.
-Meanwhile, you can read my other witchy books, follow my blog, take my workshops, subscribe to my newsletter, attend my ritual shows, and connect with my community on social media.
+Meanwhile, you can read my other witchy books, follow my blog, take my workshops, subscribe to my Spellsletter, attend my ritual shows, and connect with my community on social media (or in Poetry Witch Community, for all who identify as women).
 And you can check out other witches: I'd recommend Starhawk and any of the younger generation of witches interviewed on Pam Grossman's podcast, The Witch Wave.

 Merry meet, and merry part, and merry meet again!